 - Link to a Costa Rica citizen

-- Minors whom are represented by the child welfare agentcy (PANI)
+- Minors whom are represented by the child welfare agency (PANI)

 - Visitor with ties to a Researcher, Teacher, Professional and or Volunteer of a Registered Government Institution